-Windows device drivers can be used when you install the operating system on the destination computer and when you run Windows PE by using a boot image.
-For more information about device drivers, see Manage drivers.
+Windows device drivers can be used when you install the OS on the destination computer.
+They are also used when you run Windows PE in a boot image.
+For more information, see Manage drivers.

-The following provides information about Configuration Manager operating system deployment prerequisites.
+This section provides information about Configuration Manager OS deployment prerequisites.

-Operating system images in Configuration Manager are stored in the Windows Imaging (WIM) file format and represent a compressed collection of reference files and folders that are required to successfully install and configure an operating system on a computer.
+OS images in Configuration Manager are stored in the Windows Imaging (WIM) file format.
+They represent a compressed collection of reference files and folders.
+These images are required to successfully install and configure an OS on a computer.
 For more information, see Manage operating system images.